cncf/tag-security/governance/tech-lead-proposal-process.md

 ## Caveats of Technical Leads

-* The position of a technical lead does not guarantee future co-chairpersonship
+* The position of a technical lead does not guarantee future co-chair nomination
 * The position of a technical lead is not a paid position (co-chairs are also not paid positions)
 * Technical leads [have responsibilities](roles.md) to the Security TAG, the